Should You Let Employees Carry Over Left Over Annual Leave?

 If you don’t have a formal annual leave policy you could be creating an absolute headache for yourself, the rest of your Human Resources team, your managers, and even your employees.

-It’s highly unlikely that the conversation is going to be a fun one - and someone is going to wind up upset, resentful and feeling like their colleague has been given preferential treatment.
+It’s highly unlikely that the conversation is going to be a fun one - and someone is going to wind up upset, resentful and feeling like their coworker has been given preferential treatment.

 And if you’re not allowing employees to carry over their annual leave, this is going to make matters ten times worse as either Mike or Lisa not only has to forgo their plans, but they’ll also lose some of their vacation entitlement.